 We believe that learning to read and spell are the most important things your child does at school.
-Pupils read individually at least three times a week at school.
+Pupils read at least three times a week at school.
 We expect parents to hear their pupils read a minimum of 4 times a week for at least 5 minutes.
 Also we expect your child to practice their spellings at least 3 times a week, as they are tested on a Friday.
 Also we expect your child to be practicing both their times tables and number bonds regularly.

 Letters to parents